stanf0rd/rasseki-game/README.md

 npm run build
 ```

 > You can preview the built app with `npm run preview`.
-This should _not_ be used to serve your app in production.